AI Data Center Power - Market Intelligence

 Matt Loszak - Co-Founder & CEO

-Serial entrepreneur.
 Previously co-founded Humi, a Canadian HR/payroll SaaS company that raised $31M led by Kensington Capital Partners.
-Built the initial technical platform, scaled the company, then moved into the nuclear space.
+Built the platform, scaled it, then moved into nuclear.
 Engineering and physics background.

 Yasir Arafat - Co-Founder & CTO

-Arafat was the chief designer and project lead for the DOE's MARVEL microreactor at Idaho National Lab - a 100 kW sodium-potassium cooled reactor that became the blueprint for Aalo's commercial design.
-Born in Bangladesh, trained in the U.S. One of the few people alive who has designed and built a working advanced reactor for the federal government.
+Arafat was the chief designer and project lead for the DOE's MARVEL microreactor at Idaho National Lab - a 100 kW sodium-potassium cooled reactor that Aalo's commercial design is based on.
+Born in Bangladesh, trained in the U.S. Few people have actually designed and built a working advanced reactor for the federal government; he's one of them.

-The CEO brings startup execution.
-The CTO brings nuclear engineering pedigree.
-Most nuclear startups have one or the other.
+The CEO brings startup execution, the CTO brings the nuclear engineering.
+Most nuclear startups have one or the other, not both.

-In April 2026, Aalo added Michael So as VP of Programs (Apr 27, 2026) - previously head of Tesla's Cybercab launch - to scale manufacturing and program execution.
+In April 2026, Aalo added Michael So as VP of Programs (Apr 27, 2026), previously head of Tesla's Cybercab launch, to run manufacturing and program execution.

 Technology - XMR & Aalo Pod

-Aalo created a new reactor category they call XMR (Extra-Modular Reactor) to describe something between a microreactor and an SMR.
+Aalo coined its own reactor category, XMR (Extra-Modular Reactor), for something between a microreactor and an SMR.
 The commercial product is the Aalo Pod: five 10 MWe reactors bundled into a single 50 MWe plant.

 SpecDetail